roman-milk/roman-milk.github.io/nerd-girl-at-faculty-stag-night.md

+===

- ****** Nerd Girl at Faculty Stag Night ****** byfastandsloppy© The men took their seats as Jill stood nude and at attention.
+The men took their seats as Jill stood nude and at attention.
 James moved the tall, free-standing mirror as requested.
 Roger, still behind Jill, put his hands on her shoulders and guided her to a spot in directly in front of it.

  "Have you ever looked at your body, my dear.
 Look with me now.
 See?
 Your skin: beautiful blue-veined alabaster," his hands glided gently along her thigh as he spoke to her from over her shoulder.
 She twitched nervously as his hands began to roam across her body.
 "Your belly has the effortless firmness of youth..." his hand slipped along the quivering flesh of her abdomen and circled back beneath her belly button.
 "But your hips have the voluptuousness of womanhood..." his hand stroked along her hipbone and continued to move up her body.
 "And your breasts!
 Round, full, pert...
 Perfection, my dear."
 His hand cupped her under her right breast, his thumb barely brushing the edge of her areola.
 "Perfection."